Kuuuube/kanjigrid/README.md

 - `jasearch` `zhsearch` `zhhanssearch` `zhhantsearch` `kosearch` `visearch` The search option to provide for the respective language.
 Use `%s` to define the kanji's position in the search string.

+- `searchfilter` The default setting for `Additional Search Filters`.
+This is appended to the existing filtering and must use the same format as [Anki's Browser Searching](https://docs.ankiweb.net/searching.html).

 ## Improvements

 - Field selector now uses a dropdown/text box combo instead of a text box.